bladeski/property-icons/README.md

 * Caravan (caravan) - an icon represeting a caravan.
 * Farm (farm) - an icon represeting a farm.
 This could be a residential or commercial (working) farm.
 * Land (land) - an icon represeting land.
+* Church (church) - an icon representing a church building.